vtexdocs/dev-portal-content/docs/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-engineering-guidelines.md

 Nevertheless, if you identify any security breaches after publishing your app, take the following measures:

-1. Remove your app from the VTEX App Store to avoid further installations of the unstable version.
+1. [Open a ticket](https://help.vtex.com/en/tutorial/opening-tickets-to-vtex-support--16yOEqpO32UQYygSmMSSAM) requesting to remove your app from the VTEX App Store and avoid further installations of the unstable version.
 2. Notify us of the issue by [opening tickets](https://help-tickets.vtex.com/smartlink/sso/login/zendesk) so that we can provide support to retailers operating with this version and guide them on how to remove it from their stores.
 3. Fix the security flaw and resubmit your application for homologation.